-Policy No: 3.2 Policy Book: Business & Finance Type of Policy: Administrative Effective Date: Oct 2016 Last Revised: May 2018 Review Date: Oct 2020 Policy Owner: Office of Grants and Contracts Accounting Contact Name: Robert Roy Contact Title: Interim Senior Director Contact Email: rob.roy@business.gatech.edu Reason for Policy:
+Policy Book: Business & Finance Type of Policy: Administrative Effective Date: Oct 2016 Last Revised: Oct 2020

+Contact Name: Jonathon Jeffries Contact Title: Director, Cost Accounting

+Contact Email: jonathonjeffries@business.gatech.edu

-The Federal Government's Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements (2 CFR 200) establishes principles for determining costs applicable to grants, contracts, and other agreements between Federal agencies and non-Federal entities (i.e., educational institutions).
+This policy outlines requirements and procedures to facilitate the Georgia Institute of Technology (GT) compliance with the Federal Government's Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements (2 CFR 200), hereafter referred to as Uniform Requirements.
+The Uniform Requirements establish principles for determining costs applicable to grants, contracts, and other agreements between Federal agencies and non-Federal entities (i.e., educational institutions).
 All Federal agencies that sponsor research and development, training, and other work at educational institutions must apply the provisions of the Uniform Requirements in determining the costs incurred for such work.

-As a major research university that manages a large number of sponsored agreements, Georgia Institute of Technology must have financial systems and internal control procedures in place to assure compliance with the terms and conditions of these agreements and State and Federal regulations concerning sponsored programs.
-One of the most important parts of these procedures involves the documentation and support of the distribution of salary and fringe benefits charges to sponsored programs.
+GT must have financial systems and internal control procedures in place to assure compliance with the terms and conditions of these agreements and State and Federal regulations concerning sponsored programs.
+The documentation and support of the distribution of salary and fringe benefits charges to sponsored programs is a critical element of compliance.
+The requirements for this documentation are defined in section 200.430(i) of the Uniform Requirements and requires salary and fringe benefits to accurately reflect the work performed.

-Georgia Institute of Technology policy requires that the preparation of invoices to sponsors be based on the information in the accounting records, including the salary and fringe benefit charges determined by the Plan Confirmation System.
-In most instances, these billings are issued on a monthly basis.
-Every invoice must be signed and certified by an Institute financial officer.
-The signature certifies the accuracy of the charges presented on the invoice for payment:
+GT requires that the preparation of invoices to sponsors be based on the information in accounting records, including the salary and fringe benefit charges, determined by the GT Commitment Accounting System and confirmed in the GT Plan Confirmation System (PCS).
+Every invoice must be signed and certified by a GT financial officer, or their designee.
+The signature certifies that the accuracy of the charges presented on the invoice for payment:

-- Are allowable to the project scope, - Are allowable by the project budget, - Are reasonable and have been incurred within the Period of Performance, and - Have been incurred according to all Institute accounting policies and procedures.
+- Are allocable to the project scope, - Are allowable by the project budget, - Are reasonable and have been incurred within the Period of Performance, and - Have been incurred according to all GT accounting policies and procedures.

-For the above reasons, the distribution of personal service costs to sponsored projects is a sensitive issue in the university's operation of its sponsored programs; it therefore receives careful scrutiny by Institute officers, sponsor representatives, and federal government contracting officers and auditors.
+The distribution of salary and fringe benefits to sponsored projects is a sensitive issue in GT's operation of its sponsored programs; it therefore receives scrutiny by GT officers, sponsor representatives, and federal government contracting officers and auditors.
+Learn more about Commitment Accounting requirements here.